alexch/codelikethis/public/lessons/www/flexbox_layout.md

 # Align Items

 `align-items` is also applied to the flex container.
 This is similar to justify content, but works along the cross-axis.
 If your items are arranged in a row, this would act on the vertical axis.

 * Align items allow you to fill the container vertically, or align it along the baseline of the flex container (bottom edge).
 Before Flexbox, this was very difficult to do.
 * The five values for `align-items` are:

   1. flex-start
   2. flex-end
   3. center
   4. stretch
   5. baseline

-* Note that if you use `align-items:stretch`, any height values for the children inside the flex container will override this functionality.
+* Note that if you use `align-items: stretch`, any height values for the children inside the flex container will override this functionality.

 ![Flexbox Align Items Property](https://cdn-images-1.medium.com/max/1000/1*htfdNmRIIFu_veRaFOj5qA.gif "Aligning items with Flexbox")